 Describe the bone marrow biopsy

-The nurse practitioner was doing it thought it was interesting, she was like, “I’ve never had a patient who could tell me what I’m about to do and all the instruments I’m using.”
+The nurse practitioner doing it thought it was interesting.
+She was like, “I’ve never had a patient who could tell me what I’m about to do and all the instruments I’m using.”

 That was my way of calming down.
-I was talking myself through it, “Okay, they just put the Lidocaine in.
-Now they’re going to make the incision,” literally talking myself through it.
-The fact they were following it step by step, I was like this is good, nothing is going to go wrong, this is a routine procedure, it happens all the time.
-They’re going to get it right because they’re following all the right steps.
+I was talking myself through it, “Okay, they just put the lidocaine in.
+Now they’re going to make the incision.”
+The fact they were following it step by step, I was like, “This is good.
+Nothing is going to go wrong.
+T this is a routine procedure; it happens all the time.
+They’re going to get it right because they’re following all the right steps.”

 Advice on getting through the bone marrow biopsy